Jean-Pierre Renouard: Biography

-His brother Jacques, died at age 20, on December 31, 1944 in the Sachsenhausen concentration camp near Berlin.
-Jean-Pierre Nicolas Renouard was freed by British troops from the Bergen-Belsen concentration camp on April 15, 1945.[2][3]
+His brother Jacques died at age 20 on 31 December 1944 in the Sachsenhausen concentration camp near Berlin.
+Jean-Pierre Nicolas Renouard was freed by British troops from the Bergen-Belsen concentration camp on 15 April 1945.
 After a long recovery, he left for the United States and studied at the School of Business Administration of Cornell University, Ithaca, New York.
 There followed an international career of forty years in the oil industry.
 From 1975 to 1987 he was president of Copechim France, a company trading in crude oil.

 Publications

 He is the author of Un Uniforme Rayé d'Enfer published by the Editions du Rocher in 1993 and prefaced by M. Maurice Druon, secretary to the Académie française.
 This book has been translated into German by historian Raïner Fröbe and published in Germany in 1988 under the title Die Hölle Gestreift and later, under the same title, by the University of Leipzig.
 The book was also translated into Chinese by M. Fu Yong Qiang and published in Beijing in 2001.
 Other than this book, Jean-Pierre Renouard is the author of numerous articles published in Le Déporté and other publications concerning the resistance and deportation.